Q and A Lectures

 These starter questions did two things:

 In the first session about 60% of the questions that students asked came from the question database and 40% were original.
 In the second session those percentages were reversed.
-That’s definitely more original questions than I’d get in a normal lecture, and even the questions from the question database were a small selection of the available ones.⁰
+That’s definitely more original questions than I’d get in a normal lecture, and even the questions from the question database were a small selection of the available ones.
+The next year that I ran a Q&A session almost none of the questions were from the sheet (possibly five), and I don’t have a clear reason as to why.

 - The students didn’t ask any of the questions in the question database that I wanted them to ask.
 This was annoying because I like talking about things that interest me rather than things that interest them.⁴

-- The general stamina of the students is such that about 15 minutes before the end, we started to get questions like ‘What’s your favorite TV show?’⁵, but generally, people were on board.
+- The general stamina of the students is such that about 15 minutes before the end, we started to get questions like ‘What’s your favourite TV show?’⁵, but generally, people were on board.

 - The students mostly avoided the questions that referenced the recommended reading.
-I suspect that’s because most of them hadn’t done it and didn’t fancy either bluffing or outing themselves as having not read it.
+I suspect that’s because most of them hadn’t done it and didn’t fancy either bluffing or outing themselves.

 - The first time I did this I restricted coursework questions until the second hour because I expected a lot of them, but there were remarkably few.
 However, several lectures later, I had to abandon my slides in favor of solely answering coursework questions, so that appears to have been an accident of timing.

-- I want much more of a connection to the recommended reading.
-I might not do it directly with the this exercise, but I’ll find something to between the Bingo and this.
+- I want much more of a connection to the recommended reading. ❌

 - I haven’t got students to ask questions electronically very well.
-It’s done well my some of the Law lectures, I’ll remind myself how they do it.
+It’s done well by some of the law lecturers; I’ll remind myself how they do it. ✅ (but the students got the credit there were many many more questions by teams the second year)

 Conclusion